 All entering students are required to have a laptop computer meeting the College of Pharmacy (COP) minimum specifications as noted.
 All laptops will be checked to ensure they meet the minimum requirements before they enter IT orientation.
 There will be no exceptions.

 Students will be responsible for having a laptop available for all examinations.
-They must ensure that all software, windows updates, and passwords are updated prior to examination time.
+They must ensure that all software and Operating Systems are updated, and accounts are active prior to examinations.
+Students can contact the Pharmacy IT Office via email at rxcopit@central.uh.edu or via phone at 713-743-6969.